LilypadGames/Froguelite/.github/README.md

 6. **Submit Changes For Review and Merging**

-When you're finished implementing a new feature/mechanic, push your changes to the repo and then submit a PR.
+When you're finished implementing a new feature/mechanic, push your changes (it will prompt you to fork the main repository) then submit a pull request to the main repository.
 This process is detailed here: <https://github.com/firstcontributions/first-contributions>.